 Erected by Whitney Plantation.

 Location.
-30° 2.318′ N, 90° 39.066′ W. Marker is in Edgard, Louisiana, in St John the Baptist Parish.
+30° 2.318′ N, 90° 39.066′ W. Marker is in Edgard, Louisiana, in St. John the Baptist Parish.
 Marker can be reached from State Highway 18 1½ miles east of State Highway 3213.
+Marker is mounted at eye-level, directly on the front wall of the subject slave quarters building, and located within the Whitney Plantation grounds at this address.
 Touch for map.
-Marker is mounted at eye-level, directly on the front wall of the subject slave quarters building, and located within the Whitney Plantation grounds at this address.
 Marker is at or near this postal address: 5099 Louisiana Highway 18, Edgard LA 70049, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
-Allées Gwendolyn Midlo Hall (within shouting Golden Grove Plantation (approx. 1.7 miles away); Colonial Sugars Refinery (approx. 1.8 miles away); Gramercy (approx. 2.2 miles away); Lutcher (approx. 2.6 miles away); Lutcher United Methodist Church (approx. 2.9 miles away); Graugnard House (approx. 3.9 miles away); Bourgeois Homeplace / Site Familial des Bourgeois (approx. 5½ miles away).
+At least 8 other Allées Gwendolyn Midlo Hall (within shouting distance of this marker); Golden Grove Plantation (approx. 1.7 miles away); Colonial Sugars Refinery (approx. 1.8 miles away); Gramercy (approx. 2.2 miles away); Lutcher (approx. 2.6 miles away); Lutcher United Methodist Church (approx. 2.9 miles away); Graugnard House (approx. 3.9 miles away); Bourgeois Homeplace / Site Familial des Bourgeois (approx. 5½ miles away).

 Also see . . .
 The Slave Quarters.

 The 20 cypress slave cabins, which housed the field hands, were located along the road, downriver from the Big House.
 They were still in a very good shape in the late 1970s when they were torn down and removed from the site in order to allow the big tractor-trailers to swing easily into the plantation from the River Road.
 (Submitted on May 12, 2018, by Cosmos Mariner of Cape Canaveral, Florida.)

 Categories. • African Americans • Man-Made Features •